 Wittenberg University offers a rigorous four-year program through which students earn the Wittenberg Bachelor of Science in Nursing (BSN) degree and prepare to take the national registered nursing licensure exam (NCLEX-RN).
 Students reap the benefits of strong liberal arts and professional education experiences while participating in all facets of traditional university student life.
 During all four years you are a Wittenberg student, live on Wittenberg's campus with full access to Wittenberg support services, and fully participate in Wittenberg student life including athletics.
-Admission to this program is competitive and currently limited to 35 students.
+Admission to this program is competitive.
 The percentage of successful candidates depends on the number of total applicants.

 Information for Incoming Pre-licensure Nursing Students